 Let’s discuss that ever-brought-up question: Does CBD smell like weed?
 CBD flower and oil can smell like weed when smoked and vaped, but usually less strong than traditional marijuana.
 Following THC, cannabidiol (CBD) is the second most predominant component in cannabis.
 Known for its many benefits, CBD can be taken in its natural form as smoked flower and manufactured into oil, which is then turned into more products.

 Although there are many different ways to consume CBD, the most popular forms among fans are smoking or vaping, because they are quick and easy!
 Let’s talk about CBD, why it smells the way it does, and how to avoid that subtle weed smell while using CBD products.

 What Is CBD?

 Cannabidiol (or CBD for short) is one of many cannabinoids found in the cannabis plant alongside THC, the component we most associate with weed.
 People take CBD to ease symptoms of nervousness, discomfort, swelling, and other afflictions.
 CBD is considered an alternative to traditional medicine that benefits overall physical and mental wellness.
 It does not cause the same feelings of being “high” that marijuana does.
-CBD is from hemp plants that only contain 0.3% THC or less, while marijuana has a much higher content.
+Full spectrum CBD is from hemp plants that only contain 0.3% THC or less, while marijuana has a much higher content.
 The 2018 Farm Bill legalized the regulated production of hemp plants as an agricultural commodity, as long as they have little to no THC.